martinpenberthy/JUCE_BasicDistortion/README.md

 # JUCE_BasicDistortion
 A basic distortion plugin that implements a cubic softclip and a hardclip distortion alrogrithm.

+Menu
+Used to select the distortion mode that is to be used.
+Half and fullwave rectification are either on or off and do not have any controls for the amount of distortion.

 Sliders

 ---Volume: Controls the overall volume.